getkeops/keops/doc/index.rst

 Related project
 ---------------

-You may also be interrested in `Tensor Comprehensions <https://facebookresearch.github.io/TensorComprehensions/introduction.html>`_.
+You may also be interested in `Tensor Comprehensions <https://facebookresearch.github.io/TensorComprehensions/introduction.html>`_.

 Table of content
 ----------------